When ingesting the asf mirror, if some error occurs during the loading, the process stops.

 This is what currently happens.

-BUT: The asf mirror in question did not change and this also happens.
+BUT: The asf mirror in question did not change.

 It's a bug.

-This is symptomatic of a divergence in the directory hash tree computation (which cascades to the revision hash computation).
+This is symptomatic of a divergence in the directory hash tree computation.

 This is about investigating further this tree divergence.